stanislawbartkowski/bigjoin/README.md

 ./bigsqltest.sh parttable | Create a huge partitoned table ./bigsqltest.sh partquery | Run a join query against partitoned table and get the time

-Compare both times and be amazed by the power of BigSQL !
+Compare both execution times and be amazed by the power of BigSQL !